Miss Wisconsin USA

 The Miss Wisconsin USA competition is the pageant that selects the representative for the state of Wisconsin in the Miss USA pageant.

 It is produced by Future Productions based in Savage, Minnesota from 2007 until 2024 and from 2025 onwards is produced by KPC Productions based in West Des Moines, Iowa.

 Wisconsin is one of the least successful states in the Miss USA system with only eight placements in over sixty years as the state has yet to win the Miss USA title.
-The most recent placement was Alexis Maria Loomans in 2023, placing 2nd runner-up that is the state highest placing since Mary Cook earning 2nd runner-up in 1974 as well, and they had no placements from 1979 until 2007, when Caitlin Morrall made the top fifteen.
+The most recent placement was Aneisha Cox in 2025.
+Alexis Maria Loomans in 2023, placing 2nd runner-up is the state highest placing since Mary Cook earning 2nd runner-up in 1974 as well, and they had no placements from 1979 until 2007, when Caitlin Morrall made the top fifteen.
 In 2005, Melissa Ann Young won the Miss Congeniality award.
 Elyzabeth Lee Pham won Miss Photogenic in 1999 and Kate Redeker at Miss USA 2016.

-Aneisha Cox of Green Bay was crowned Miss Wisconsin USA 2025 on August 10, 2025, at The Franklin Center in Des Moines.
-She represented Wisconsin at Miss USA 2025.
+Olivia Lulich of Lyndon Station was crowned Miss Wisconsin USA 2026 on May 30, 2026, at The Franklin Center in Des Moines.
+She will represent Wisconsin at Miss USA 2026.